Alinapanyue/TaskManager/README.md

    - Press 'i' for iOS simulator
    - Press 'a' for Android emulator

+## Usage Guide

+- **Adding Tasks**: Enter your task in the input field at the top and press "Add"
+- **Completing Tasks**: Tap the circle next to a task to mark it as complete/incomplete
+- **Deleting Tasks**: Tap the "✖" button on the right of any task to remove it
+- **Task Status**: Completed tasks are shown with a filled circle and strikethrough text

 ## Technologies Used

-- React Native
+- React Native - Core framework for building the mobile app
-- Expo
+- Expo - Development platform and build tools
-- TypeScript
+- TypeScript - For type-safe JavaScript code
-- React Hooks for state management
+- React Hooks - For state management (useState)

 ## Project Structure

-- `app/(tabs)/index.tsx`: Main application component
+- `app/(tabs)/index.tsx`: Main application component containing task management logic
-- Uses React Native's built-in components for UI
+- Uses React Native's built-in components for a native UI experience
-- Implements local state management using useState
+- Implements local state management using useState for task data
+- Follows TypeScript best practices for type safety